 - This powerpoint accompanies Design for Learning course offered annually by a four-state consortium (North Dakota, South Dakota, Kansas, and Nebraska)

-The NDSU Extension Service requires everyone to submit one Impact Report, based on a level 2-3 or higher evaluation.
-Specific instructions on writing Impact Reports are found on this recording below.
+The NDSU Extension Service requires everyone to submit one Impact Statement, based on a level 2-3 or higher evaluation.
+Specific instructions on writing Impact Statements are found on this recording below.

 Research seeks to prove